-Overall, the above analysis shows that experiment CNTL1km is able to predict the intensification process of the low-level mesocyclone during the second period fairly well.
-To see how the other three experiments perform during the same period, the predicted $V_r$ and Z fields at the 1.45° elevation 40 minutes into the forecast (valid at 2220) from Div2D1km, NoDiv1km, and CNTLZ1km are plotted in Fig. 10.
+of the low-level mesocyclone during the second period fairly well.
+To see how the other three experiments perform during the same period, the predicted V_r and Z fields at 1.45° elevation 40 min into the forecast (valid at

+2220 UTC) from Div2D1km, NoDiv1km, and CNTLZ1km are plotted in Fig. 10.